RedBearAK/toshy/README.md

 ### Lubuntu Application Menu and Meta/Super/Win/Cmd key

-In Lubuntu, right-click on the hummingbird(?) menu icon on the toolbar at the bottom of the screen, and select `Configure "Application Menu"` to change the keybinding from `Super_L` (left Meta key) to `Alt+F1` (by using the physical equivalent of `Cmd+Space`, or `Option+F1`, either will work).
-The shortcut apparently needs to be set very quickly after clicking the button to change the shortcut.
-If it doesn't work the first time, just try again.
+In Lubuntu, right-click on the hummingbird(?) menu icon on the toolbar at the bottom of the screen, and select `Configure "Application Menu"` to change the keybinding from `Super_L` (left Meta key) to `Alt+F1`.
+If Toshy is enabled, using either the physical equivalent of `Cmd+Space` or `Option+F1` should work. if Toshy is disabled, just use the physical `Alt+F1` keys.
+NB: The shortcut apparently needs to be set very quickly after clicking the button to change the shortcut.
+If it doesn't work the first time, just try again, until it says `Alt+F1`.

 ### Linux Mint Application Menu (Cinnamon/Xfce/MATE) and the Meta/Super/Win/Cmd key

 On Linux Mint (Cinnamon and MATE variants) they use a custom menu widget/applet that is set up to activate with the Meta/Super/Win/Cmd key.
 The shortcut for this is not exposed in the usual keyboard shortcuts control panels.
 Right-click on the menu applet icon and go to "Configure" or "Preferences" (make sure you're not opening the preferences for the entire panel, just the menu applet).

 You will see a couple of things that vaguely look like buttons.
 You can click on the first one and set the shortcut to something like `Ctrl+Esc`.
 Click on the other button and hit `Backspace` and it will show "unassigned".
 This will disable the activation of the menu with the Meta/Super/Win/Cmd key.

-Alternately, you could set the secondary shortcut to `Alt+Space` (use the keys corresponding to `Option+Space` if Toshy is enabled), but you will have to track down the same shortcut in the regular keyboard shortcuts control panel (something like "Window menu"?) and disable it.
+Alternately, instead of disabling the secondary shortcut, you could set the secondary shortcut to `Alt+Space` (use the keys corresponding to the physical position of `Option+Space` on an Apple keyboard if Toshy is enabled), but you will have to track down the same shortcut in the regular keyboard shortcuts control panel (something like "Window menu"?) and disable it.
 If you do this, it will be possible to open the application menu with the same physical keys whether Toshy is enabled or disabled.

-You may need to temporarily DISABLE Toshy (from the tray icon menu, or the GUI preferences app) if it is active, in order to successfully set the shortcut to `Ctrl+Esc`.
+You may need to temporarily DISABLE Toshy (from the tray icon menu, or the GUI preferences app) if it is active, in order to successfully set the main shortcut to `Ctrl+Esc`.
 Then re-enable Toshy.
 Or, press the equivalent on your keyboard of `Cmd+Space` when setting the shortcut, and what should appear as the new shortcut is `Ctrl+Esc`.

-If Cinnamon is detected by the Toshy config, `Cmd+Space` will already be getting remapped onto `Ctrl+Esc`, so you should now be able to open the application menu with `Cmd+Space` if you assigned the suggested shortcut to it.
+If Cinnamon is detected by the Toshy config, `Cmd+Space` will already be getting remapped onto `Ctrl+Esc`, so you should now be able to open the application menu with `Cmd+Space`, if you assigned the suggested shortcut to it.

-In MATE, the remap is set to `Alt+Space`.
+In MATE, the remap is set to `Alt+Space`, which is a shortcut that doesn't seem to intefere with any existing shortcut.
 To set this as the shortcut for the menu applet in MATE, Toshy must be disabled while setting the shortcut, then re-enabled afterward.

 In the Xfce variant of Mint, they use the Whisker Menu applet, and the shortcut (Super_L) is exposed in **_Keyboard >> Application Shortcuts_**.
 The remap for Xfce is set to `Super+Space`, to avoid conflicts with other Xfce functions.
 So if you set the shortcut for the Whisker Menu to `Super+Space`, it should start working when you use `Cmd+Space`.
 It shouldn't be necessary to disable Toshy, but the physical keys to set the shortcut to `Super+Space` with Toshy enabled will be physical `Ctrl+Space`.

 ### GNOME and the Meta/Super/Win/Cmd key (`overlay-key`)

 By default GNOME desktops seem to want to use the Meta/Super/Win/Cmd key to open the "overview".
-This is not a shortcut that is exposed in the usual _Settings >> Keyboard_ control panel.
+This is not a shortcut that is exposed in the usual `Settings >> Keyboard` control panel.
 The Toshy installer will disable the binding if GNOME is detected, since it's weird/unexpected in macOS for a modifier key to perform an action by itself.

 Here are the commands to disable and re-enable the `overlay-key` binding: